eonist/eonist.github.io/_posts/2016-12-06-Creating-an-app-icon.md

 Creating an app icon that can be use for macOS apps<!--more--> It also supports retina screens.

+⚠️️ Use apples sketch templates from apple resources.
+They have all sizes and names.
+Just press export and make sure your document settings is P3.
+So that the colors are correct.
+There are templates for iOS and macOS

 ### .png 👉 .icns
 1. Download [IconMaker.app](https://raw.githubusercontent.com/stylekit/img/master/iconmaker.app.zip) 👈 (It's just an .applescript won't bite)
 2. If you get a warning while using the app go to `MacOS prefs -> security & privacy -> General -> click open anyway`